 Sushi is probably the most famous Japanese dish.
 The small rolls or balls are made from mildly acidified rice, raw or cooked fish and various vegetables as well as Nori algae leaves.
 And Sushi can also be made at home.

 In our country the varieties “Maki Sushi” and “Nigiri Sushi” are best known, they come from the “Edo-mae-zushi”, which has its origin and a long tradition in Tokyo.

 Make your own Sushi: this is how it works

 Make Maki Sushi yourself

-With the right sushi ingredients and the right tools, you can easily enjoy homemade sushi at home.
+With the right sushi ingredients and the right tools (you can also buy a sushi making kit), you can easily enjoy homemade sushi at home.
 In addition to the prepared sushi rice, you will also need various fillings.

 Vegetables and fish should be cut as thinly as possible with a sharp knife, so that they can be easily placed in the rice rolls.
 To make maki sushi or California rolls you also need a bamboo mat (makisu).
 It is available in Asian grocery stores.

 Tip: Put a layer of cling film between the rice and the bamboo mat so that no rice sticks to the mat.

 Cut the Norialge in half or leave it whole and place it on the bamboo mat with the shiny side down.

 Spread the rice about 1 cm high on the algae leaf, leave 2 cm free at the upper edge and 1 cm free at the other edges.